StealthC/docker-sqlmap/readme.md

 # docker-sqlmap

-Sqlmap container with all optionals dependencies.
+Sqlmap Docker container with all optionals dependencies.

 ## Pulling the image